Rebecca-de-Winter/Rebecca-de-Winter.github.io/README.md

 I have a mini bio on the index.html page and a longer bio on the about me page.
 I included a girl in bubble animation for the about me section as I wanted to keep the theme light.

 The "about me" is in shades of gradient pink which I feel is cute and matches the feel I was looking for.
-Functional contact form - I have a contact form on site and "mailto" link attached to the @ sign in the footer.
+Contact form - I have a contact form on site and "mailto" link attached to the @ sign in the footer.

-Projects section: split into 3 sections - develop, educator and media creator.
+Projects section: split into 3 sections - develop, educator and media creator - all colour coded with live links to real projects.

-I wanted to showcase how I can bring a lot of skills to the table.
+I wanted to showcase how I can bring a lot of skills to a developer role by showcasing that I can teach and create media as well.
 I also made a projects page with three example types for each that showcase the depth of my experience.
 I chose cards because they define different projects easily and are very responsive.
-I figure if each of my skill sets have a different colour, it will be easy to upload and categorise my experience which should make it easier for the user to find the examples that are relevant to them.
-Links to GitHub, LinkedIn, Codepen and an email link in the footer<br>
+I figure if each of my skill sets have a different colour, it will be easy to upload and categorise my projects which should make it easier for the user to find the examples that are relevant to them.
+I have links to GitHub, LinkedIn, Codepen and an email link in the footer<br>

 ### Technical